-To prep for a video I’m producing, I watched Undead or Alive, the 2007 comedy-horror flick about zombies in the old west.
+To prep for a video I’m producing, I watched Undead or Alive, the 2007 comedy-horror flick about zombies terrorizing the old west.
 It’s moderately entertaining, with Chris Kattan as a cowboy wannabe and Navi Rawat as the intellectual kung-fu fighting Native-American babe.

 The hitch in this giddyap?

 The zombies themselves.
-Although they have more dialogue than most zombies (better agents, perhaps?), they’re still just another iteration of the lumbering brain eaters who have populated every zombie flick since Night of the Living Dead.
+Although they have more dialogue than most zombies (better agents, perhaps?), they’re still just another iteration of the lumbering brain eaters who have populated most zombie flick since Night of the Living Dead.
 Not exactly scary.
 I’d be more terrified to find a stray pitbull approaching me on a city street.
 Or Ann Coulter.

 More explanatory was a comment on the article by IsaiahGrimlock (great name):

 “Well there’s the whole Bolshevism V. Class structure, mindless hordes of any kind always distress upper classes (recent Land of the Dead bears that out rather literally), but what about plain old xenophobia as a natural or ingrained stress response to overpopulation?
 Besides more movies being made, you don’t seem to recognize that Zombie movies are a therapeutic exercise whereupon an excuse to kill your neighbours is magically granted… Plus, nerd factor – socially awkward people feel better about Zombie movies, since the loners tend to do better.”

 Hmmm.
 I do meet a lot of Republicans who could pass for undead, but I don’t recall their particularly digging on zombie movies.
 They preferred to count money.